 “The Burrito” requires you to fold each individual clothing item into itself.
 Don’t make this technique your go-to if you’re traveling on a tight timeline, as it takes time to pack and unpack.
 However, if time is on your side, “The Burrito” is the perfect space-saving technique and can help you get a lot of items into a small piece of luggage.

 Want to keep your clothes as clean as possible during your travels while still maintaining an organized bag and wrinkle-free outfits?
 “The Compress” method could be your new go-to.
 With space-saver compression bags or NOMATIC vacuum bags you can either use a machine to help suck the air out of the clothes-filled bag, or roll the bag to get the air out.
 This time-consuming method is ideal for saving space if you’ve got a lot of bulky garments, but you can only fit a few items in each bag.

 A perfect method for hyper-organizers and those who portray OCD-like tendencies, “The Cube” technique requires you to sort your clothing by type and group similar outfits together.
 Not only does this help to prevent wrinkles, but it’s also perfect for trips that require easy packing and unpacking.
 Be aware, however, while “The Cube” technique is effective, it’s not very efficient in terms of saving valuable suitcase space.

 In addition to these innovative packing techniques, consider the following tips to help your next packing venture go smoothly:

 By having the perfect travel bag, you won’t have to worry about the minor details that can make or break efficient packing.
-With a Travel Bag from NOMATIC, you can benefit from innovative design features that make packing for travel a breeze.
+With a Travel Bag from NOMATIC or our NOMATIC Garment Bag, you can benefit from innovative design features that make packing for travel a breeze.
 Visit NOMATIC to get buy the world’s most functional travel bag, today.